gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 enumeration mode.
 In total, we train a total of fourteen surrogate models using the ALAMO version accessible through the **IDAES-PSE** interface: revenue (one), number of startups (one), and surrogates for each zone (eleven).

-Three Alamo surrogate models are trained in train_nstartups_idaes.py, train_revenue_idaes.py and train_zones_idaes.py.
+Three ALAMO surrogate models are trained in “train_nstartups_idaes.py”, “train_revenue_idaes.py” and “train_zones_idaes.py”.
 The input training data can be read in or simulated using available python packages and 1/3 of the training data are split for testing the model.
 The data will be normalized before fed to the trainer.
 There are no other arguments needed to specify the training.
-Alamo solves ordinary least squares regression problems and generates the output results in the json files.
-(The Alamo training options are default set by Jordan in his codes) There will be three output json files.
-The alamo_nstartups/revenue/zones.json stores the coefficients of the monomial and binomial basis functions.
+ALAMO solves ordinary least squares regression problems and generates the output results in the json files.
+(The ALAMO training options are default set in "train_nstartups/revenue/zones.py") There will be three output json files.
+The “alamo_nstartups/revenue/zones.json” stores the coefficients of the monomial and binomial basis functions.
-The alamo_parameters_nstartups/revenue/zones.json saves scaling and training bounds for the input data.
+The ”alamo_parameters_nstartups/revenue/zones.json“ saves scaling and training bounds for the input data.
-The alamo_nstartups/revenue/zones_accuracy.json has the computed R\ :sup:`2`\  matrices.
+The “alamo_nstartups/revenue/zones_accuracy.json” has the computed R\ :sup:`2`\  matrices.

-3. Neural Network (NN) Surrogate Model
+3. Neural Network (NN) Surrogate Models
 --------------------------------------
 Feed-forward neural network (NN) surrogate models are trained.